Ultimate X-Men: Villains and supporting cast

 Writer Mark Millar signing a copy of the first issue during an appearance at Midtown Comics in Manhattan.

 Ultimate X-Men introduced revised versions of classic X-Men villains, such as mutant supremacist, would-be world conqueror, and evil genius mastermind Magneto.
 He heads the anti-human and genetic terrorist group Brotherhood of Mutant Supremacy.
-The series also features the amoral, Mengele-like mutant super-weapon project Weapon X, the shady Hellfire Club and many more.
+The series also features the amoral, Josef Mengele-like mutant super-weapon project Weapon X, the shady Hellfire Club and many more.

 In addition, the Academy of Tomorrow is the Ultimate Marvel version of a spin-off X-Men team called the New Mutants.
 In this world, the group consists of: headmistress Emma Frost, who can turn her skin into organic diamond; Cyclops' older brother Havok (Alex Summers), who shoots concussive blasts from his hands; airborne Sam Guthrie, or Cannonball; mutant genius Doug Ramsey, also known as Cypher; Canadian speedster Jean-Paul Beaubier, or Northstar; Havok's girlfriend, Lorna Dane, the magnekinetic Polaris; Roberto da Costa, the Brazilian solar-powered Sunspot; and recently Angel.
 The Shi'ar are a religious movement, led by "Majestrix Lilandra".
 They worship the "Phoenix God", which they think is reincarnated in the X-Man Marvel Girl (Jean Grey).

 The Ultimate version of Cable is revealed to be a future version of Wolverine, who kidnaps Charles Xavier in an attempt to prevent the coming of Apocalypse.

 "Syndicate" is the name of two mutants, psi-resistant conjoined twins named Luke and Matthew.
 They try to rob a bank to help their terminally ill sister, but are stopped by Professor X. Realizing their plight, he gives them a chance to redeem themselves by working as his private agents.
 Created by Brian K. Vaughan and Steve Dillon, they first appeared in Ultimate X-Men #58.
 The characters have an unusual heart which pumps out electromagnetic pulses with each beat; this disables almost any electrical system.
 Their interlinked brain matter also makes them immune to telepathic control, although they are still susceptible to mind readings.

-In the shared universe of Ultimate Marvel, the X-Men have more than once crossed the paths of other superheroes: Peter Parker is a good friend of the X-Men and is Shadowcat's ex-boyfriend.
-The X-Men share a wary truce with Nick Fury and the Ultimates, who have been both their best benefactors ("New Mutants" arc) and as adversaries (Ultimate War) in the past.
-The Ultimate Fantastic Four have met the X-Men in Ultimate X4 and the teams are generally on positive terms.
+The X-Men have more than once crossed the paths of other superheroes: Peter Parker is a good friend of the X-Men and is Shadowcat's ex-boyfriend.
+The X-Men share a wary truce with Nick Fury and the Ultimates, who have been both their benefactors ("New Mutants" arc) and adversaries (Ultimate War) in the past.
+The Fantastic Four have met the X-Men in Ultimate X4 and the teams are generally on positive terms.